-The USFWS has not yet finalized or released a revised Northern Great Plains Piping Plover Recovery Plan, following a public comment period during 2016.
-SDGFP will monitor this situation to determine how the agency can continue assisting with species recovery in the state.
+The USFWS is leading the drafting of a species status assessment for the Northern Great Plains Piping Plover.
+The SSA will help inform continued recovery planning.
+GFP will continue to monitor this situation to determine how the agency can continue assisting with species recovery in the state.